The Difference Between Separate Property and Marital Property in New York

 Can Separate Property Become Marital Property?

-The process of identifying assets as separate or marital property could be further complicated by “transmutation,” or “commingling.”
+In New York State, the process of identifying assets as separate or marital property could be further complicated by “transmutation,” or “commingling.”

 Transmutation by commingling occurs when separate property and marital property become mixed to such an extent that they are unable to be isolated and identified for purposes of classification and distribution.
 When this occurs, the separate property characterization of a particular asset is lost, and the commingled asset is transformed into marital property.